mdsarfaraz377/CodeExcercise/Excercise-3/ex3-spa.md

 To create the class, just log it on the console, but make sure we can plug in the real api endpoint easily.

-_NOTE: In this excersiose you have to read/ add/ modify data using JSON file not using an array variable._
+_NOTE: In this coding exercises you have to read/ add/ modify data using JSON file not using an array variable._

 ---